How To Be Successful In A Rapidly Changing Environment.

 Context and Courage

-Leaders today operate in ambiguity, balancing trade-offs between speed and resilience, innovation and risk, autonomy and control.
+Technology leaders now operate in persistent ambiguity.
+The hardest decisions are rarely binary.
+They involve trade-offs between speed and resilience, innovation and risk, autonomy and control.

-The defining advantage is not access to technology — it is the ability to act on it with clarity, speed, and conviction.
+The advantage is not access to technology.
+It is the ability to act on it with clarity, speed, and conviction.

 Heading 1